PTDC To Launch Portal For Attracting Foreign Tourists - UrduPoint

 PTDC To Launch Portal For Attracting Foreign Tourists

-ISLAMABAD, Sep 2 (UrduPoint / Pakistan Point News - 2nd Sep, 2020 ) :Pakistan Tourism Development Corporation (PTDC) will soon launch a portal to promote the country's tourist attractions across the globe through virtual galleries, videos and documentaries.
+ISLAMABAD, Sep 6 (UrduPoint / Pakistan Point News - 6th Sep, 2020 ) :Pakistan Tourism Development Corporation (PTDC), would soon launch a portal to promote the country's tourist attractions across the globe through virtual galleries, videos and documentaries.

-"PTDC is all set to launch an exclusive e-portal in near future to provide a world class exposure to Pakistan's tourist attractions through one click," a senior officer of the corporation told APP on Wednesday.
+"PTDC is all set to launch an exclusive e-portal in near future to provide a world class exposure to Pakistan's tourist attractions through one click," a senior officer told APP.

 He said the portal was a part of the 'Brand Pakistan Programme' which was in final stages.
 It was meant to promote the country as customized brand across the globe, he added.

-The officer said the portal would consist of a user-friendly interface to interact with the prospective tourists and give them necessary and latest information about the country's tourist attractions.
+He said the portal would consist of a user-friendly interface to interact with the prospective tourists and gave them necessary and latest information about the country's tourist attractions.

-He said a ten-year road-map to invigorate tourism industry was also on the cards.

 He said the strategy was guided by a vision (2020-2030) that envisages: A mature, sustainable and responsible tourism industry contributing significantly to the economic development of Pakistan and the quality of life of all her people, primarily through job creation, social inclusion and economic growth.